Personality Disorder Mental Health Hotline Number for Adolescents Near Dallas, Texas

 Call: (972) 357-1749Check Your Insurance

-This helps identify any mental health concerns, such as anxiety, depression, or personality disorders, by understanding the symptoms your child is showing.
+• What behaviors or symptoms are you noticing in your child?
+This identifies any mental health concerns, such as personality disorders, by understanding the symptoms your child is showing.

-The duration of symptoms helps assess the seriousness of the condition and inform treatment options.
+• How long has your child been experiencing these issues?
+The duration of your child’s symptoms helps us assess the seriousness of the condition and informs treatment options.

-Knowing if your child has had therapy or medication helps determine the next steps or adjustments in care.
+• Has your child received any previous mental health treatment?
+Knowing if your child has had therapy or medication helps us determine the next steps or make adjustments in care.

-This crucial question helps assess if your child is in crisis and requires urgent intervention for safety.
+• Are there any immediate safety concerns, such as self-harm or suicidal thoughts?
+This question helps us assess whether your child is in crisis and requires urgent intervention for safety.

-This question can help identify potential genetic or hereditary factors that may influence your child’s mental health.
+• Does your family have a history of mental health issues?
+This question helps us identify potential genetic or hereditary factors that may influence your child’s mental health.

 Youth and Family Counseling